paarthbhatt/paarthbhatt/README.md

-# Hi there, I'm Paarth Bhatt! 👋
+# Hi there, I'm Parth Bhatt! 👋

 Welcome to my GitHub profile!
 Here's a little about me: